Guoxuan-Li/GEOL0069_Week4/README.md

 from google.colab import drive drive.mount('/content/drive')
 ```
 Using NumPy, shapely, datatime, requests, pandas, xml.etree, os, json and folium, scripts fetch, process, and visualise data from the Copernicus Data Space Ecosystem.
-The specific codes are in the code folder.
+The specific codes are in the code folder -- Data Colocating.

 ```python
 from datetime import datetime, timedelta